Timeline

 When filters became too many…

 We finalized ten filters in total, and displaying all of them at once felt too lengthy.
-To organize them, I conducted a paper-sorting exercise with the gallery team to prioritize the options.
+To organize them, I conducted a card-sorting exercise with the gallery team to prioritize the options.
 Each team member ranked the filters from most to least important.

 Based on this input, I categorized the filters into two groups